 Some DSL-based ISPs use PPPoE (Point-to-Point Protocol over Ethernet) to establish Internet connections.
-If you are connected to the Internet through a DSL line, check with your ISP to see if they use PPPoE.
+Check with your ISP to see if they use PPPoE.
 If they do, you will have to enable PPPoE.

 - Service Name.
-Enter the name of your PPPoE service in this field. - User Name and Password.
+If a service name is required, enter the name of your PPPoE service in this field. - User Name and Password.
 Enter the User Name and Password provided by your ISP. - Connect on Demand: Max Idle Time.
 You can configure the Gateway to disconnect the Internet connection after it has been inactive for a specified period of time (Max Idle Time).
 If your Internet connection has been terminated due to inactivity, Connect on Demand enables the Gateway to automatically re-establish your connection as soon as you attempt to access the Internet again.
 To use this option, click the Connect on Demand radio button.
 In the Max Idle Time field, enter the number of minutes you want to have elapsed before your Internet connection terminates. - Keep Alive: Redial Period.
 If you select this option, the Gateway will periodically check your Internet connection.
 If you are disconnected, then the Gateway will automatically re-establish your connection.
 To use this option, click the Keep Alive radio button.
 In the Redial Period field, specify how often you want the Gateway to check the Internet connection.
-The default Redial Period is 20 seconds.
+The default Redial Period is 20 seconds. - Second PPPoE.
+If your DSL account allows multiple simultaneous PPPoE streams, enable this option and enter the required information.